 Advertisements from local papers in the late 1940s-50s, show that the house was used as residential flats.

 From 1987, No14 was restored and extended and became No14 Backpackers Hostel (or Number Fourteen) in the 90s.
 Run by Mandy & Kym, the wonderful murals you see around the house are by another member of the family.

 In October 2017, the next chapter for 14 Lovel Street began with Annette & Gavin becoming the proud new owners.
 We were very lucky to have Mandy and Kym stay on 'show us the ropes'.
 We are super excited to be the next caretakers of this historic guesthouse.

 Wellness incorporates physical and mental wellbeing.
-Most of our guests come to the beautiful Blue Mountains region to get out and enjoy the great outdoors (at least in part!).
-Rest and recharging are equally important - in whatever way is right for you.
+Many of our guests come to the beautiful Blue Mountains region to get out and enjoy the great outdoors physically.
+Being in nature has proven benefits for mental wellbeing as well.
+Rest and recharging are equally important.
+That's where No.14 comes in. :)